 We will continue to use both the EUTR and the US Lacey Act to ensure traders, suppliers and operators follow the law.

 How you can help

 Ask where your timber, furniture and wood products come from.
 Request proof that what you are buying is legal – and be especially aware of cheap tropical hardwoods.
-Support our campaign to continue working with those on the ground and in the field to expose those who undermine the rule of law.
+Your gift today will help us continue our vital investigative and campaigning work.